Phase J—Taking Stock

 Share the self-assessment with your advisor(s).
 If there are big discrepancies between their assessment and your self-assessment, you should discuss the discrepancies and try to come to a shared understanding so as to inform the planning and conduct of your future projects.

 During the course of the project, you can refer back to the Plus of the Plus-Delta to reassure you about the progress you have made and to the Delta to remind yourself of changes to be made or tasks to be undertaken.
-Similarly, you can use the Self-Assessment at the End to inform the planning and conduct of your future projects.
+Similarly, you can use the Self-Assessment at the End to inform the planning of your future projects, the Plan for Practice to direct their conduct, and the Manifesto to inspire them.
 You can also ponder the Sense of Place Map, which you might pin on the wall above your work area.
 Although the thinking that went into the pictorial elements of that map may gradually be lost to you, that is nothing to worry about.
 Perhaps that simply means it is time to draw a new Sense of Place Map.